kpavlov/langchain4j-kotlin/README.md

 ### Async AI Services

-The library adds support for coroutine-based async AI services:
+The library adds support for coroutine-based async AI services through the `AsyncAiServices` class, which leverages Kotlin's coroutines for efficient asynchronous operations:

 ```kotlin
 // Define your service interface with suspending function